-Q: Can I really eat as much fresh fruit as I want and still lose weight?
+Q: Can I really eat as much fresh fruit as I want and still eat clean?

 The carbohydrates in fruit do not have a huge impact on your blood sugar levels, as most fruits have a low glycemic load.
 Fruits can also supply a significant dose of fiber to your diet, which will slow digestion and make you feel fuller.
 For example, just one cup of raspberries contains 8 grams of fiber.